By Dan Whitcomb and Steve Gorman

-NASA Administrator Bill Nelson cited delays from legal wrangling https://www.reuters.com/technology/us-judge-rejects-blue-origin-challenge-nasas-pick-spacex-moon-lander-2021-11-04 over a contract with Elon Musk’s SpaceX to build the Artemis lunar landing vehicle as a major reason for extending the target date.
+NASA Administrator Bill Nelson cited delays from legal wrangling https://www.reuters.com/technology/us-judge-rejects-blue-origin-challenge-nasas-pick-spacex-moon-lander-2021-11-04 over the SpaceX contract to build the Artemis lunar landing vehicle as a major reason for extending the target date.

-A federal judge on Nov.
-4 rejected a lawsuit by Jeff Bezos’ space company Blue Origin against the U.S. government challenging NASA‘s decision to award a $2.9 billion lunar lander contract to SpaceX.
+A federal judge last Thursday rejected a lawsuit by Jeff Bezos’ space company Blue Origin against the U.S. government challenging NASA‘s decision to award a $2.9 billion lunar lander contract to rival billionaire Elon Musk’s SpaceX.

-As additional reasons for extending the target date, Nelson cited Congress for having approved too little money for the program and the Trump administration for having set a 2024 target that was not feasible.
+Citing additional factors for the new timeline, Nelson said Congress had previously approved too little money for the program and that the Trump administration’s “target of a 2024 human landing was not grounded in technical feasibility.”